Lokal-Container/Mogi/check-fontbakery/variable/fontbakery-check-LCMogi-VF.md

 >
 >Here we check for the presence of potential interpolation errors using the fontTools.varLib.interpolatable module.
 >
-* ⚠ **WARN** Interpolation issues were found in the font: 	- Contour order differs in glyph 'quotedblbase': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145af340>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145aca30>.
+* ⚠ **WARN** Interpolation issues were found in the font: 	- Contour order differs in glyph 'quotedblleft': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x128098130>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1280990c0>.

-	- Contour order differs in glyph 'quotedblleft': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145af340>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145aca30>.
+	- Contour order differs in glyph 'quotedblright': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x128098130>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1280990c0>.

-	- Contour order differs in glyph 'ellipsis': [0, 1, 2] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145af340>, [2, 1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145aca30>.
+	- Contour order differs in glyph 'quotedblbase': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x128098130>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1280990c0>.

-	- Contour order differs in glyph 'quotedblright': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145af340>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1145aca30>. [code: interpolation-issues]
+	- Contour order differs in glyph 'ellipsis': [0, 1, 2] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x128098130>, [2, 1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1280990c0>. [code: interpolation-issues]
 </div></details><details><summary>⚠ <b>WARN:</b> Check math signs have the same width. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/math_signs_width">com.google.fonts/check/math_signs_width</a>)</summary><div>

 >